Knectar/Magento-Release-Manager/README.md

 - Category canonical tags are enabled.
 This actually is good for SEO.
 - Product canonical tags are not enabled because default canonical URLs do not include category names.

+### Override Settings

+- Custom Admin Path.
+If admin path is still "admin" at time of install then it is changed to "XX-admin" where "XX" is the first two letters of 2nd level domain.

 ### Deployment Webhooks

 Automated deployments like [dploy.io](http://dploy.io/) or [ftploy.com](http://ftploy.com/) can trigger `/deployhook.php` on your site.